mmolimar/kafka-connect-fs/docs/source/config_options.rst

 In order to configure custom properties for this reader, the name you must use is ``parquet``.

 ``file_reader.parquet.schema``
-  AVRO schema in JSON format to use when reading a file.
+  Avro schema in JSON format to use when reading a file.

   * Type: string
   * Importance: medium

 ``file_reader.parquet.projection``
-  AVRO schema in JSON format to use for projecting fields from records in a file.
+  Avro schema in JSON format to use for projecting fields from records in a file.

   * Type: string
   * Importance: medium